fabiopallini/ps1-graphics-demo/README.md

   if you want to burn a cd-rom to play on real ps1, patch the iso with DiscPatcher.exe, the program can be found
   inside cdrom folder, select PSX console and Europe/America/Japan region

-## Play
-  - Move the character with d-pad buttons
-  - Press R1 to start a fight example
-  - Press circle button to exit the fight (when ATB bar is ready)

 ## Follow me on [YouTube](https://www.youtube.com/@FabioPallini88)

 ![Screenshot from 2024-09-06 14-23-43](https://github.com/user-attachments/assets/e36a3d23-df61-4aab-bec0-6a5f0675e954)